couleur-tweak-tips/CTT/includes/abbreviations.md

 *[NLE]: Non linear (video) editor, this is a group term for VEGAS, Premiere, After Effects, Resolve, FFmpeg. . .
 *[NLEs]: Non linear (video) editor, this is a group term for VEGAS, Premiere, After Effects, Resolve, FFmpeg. . .

+*[JRE]:  Java Runtime Environment, a program that (amongst other things) let you interpret and run jar files *[JREs]: Java Runtime Environment, a program that (amongst other things) let you interpret and run jar files